 The reception was only scheduled to run until 9pm, so we all squeezed back into the airport shuttle and headed back to the Marriott In-Terminal Hotel, where the majority of conference attendees were staying.
 I was also starving at this point, since the food supply at the event had long since run dry by the time I arrived.

-It was way past the evening hors d’oeuvres hour at the M Club Lounge, so I grabbed some food in the lobby restaurant together with fellow PointsU speakers Allen Chao and Norman Tan, as well as a few other eager attendees who happened to enjoy chatting travel into the wee hours of the night.
+It was way past the evening hors d’oeuvres hour at the M Club Lounge, so I grabbed some food in the lobby restaurant together with my fellow PointsU speakers as well as a few other eager attendees who happened to enjoy chatting travel into the wee hours of the night.

 The Showpiece Event